 The course measures just over 6,500 yards from the back tees and boasts consists of many spectacular views.
 Learn more about the course or set a tee time at the Kissing Tree Golf Club website.

 Texas native Gary Stephenson designed an engaging par-72 layout that follows a landscape of rolling terrain, not surprising given Kissing Tree’s location on the eastern edge of Hill Country.
-“We built this course with the intention of making it fun for any level of golfer,” said Josh Clay, General Manager of Kissing Tree Golf Club.
+“We built this course with the intention of making it fun for any level of golfer,” said Josh Clay, former General Manager of Kissing Tree Golf Club.

 “We will have a lot of residents coming back to the game or who have never played before, but we also kept in mind the better golfer so they can still enjoy it.
 Gary created elevated tees, few forces carries, generous fairways (many 40 yards or wider), and subtle greens.”